Building Hope Together

 Our Community Team

-Building Hope Together was formed in 2023 as a coalition of House of Neighborly Service, Divine Redeemer Presbyterian Church, and San Antonio Time Dollar through an initiative of Methodist Healthcare Ministries of South Texas under their Prosperemos Juntos Thriving Together program.
-The coalition was created to address pressing community issues in District 5, and it began by listening to seniors at House of Neighborly Service.
-When asked what they needed most, their answer was simple home repairs.
+Building Hope Together was formed in 2023 as a coalition of House of Neighborly Service, Divine Redeemer Presbyterian Church, and San Antonio Time Dollar through an initiative of Methodist Healthcare Ministries.
+The coalition was created to address community issues in District 5.
+When seniors were asked what they needed most, their answer was simple: Home Repairs.
 In its first year, Building Hope Together repaired 20 homes.
-In 2024, that number grew to 34 homes, and in 2025, 22 more homes were repaired.
-Many of the homes in District 5 were built in the 1920s, and aging structures often require essential safety updates.
-Some repairs were minor, such as replacing a leaky faucet or toilet, installing a light switch, patching holes in floors or walls, or replacing locks.
-Other projects were larger and focused on safety and accessibility, including building wooden wheelchair ramps, installing walk-in showers, adding grab bars and handrails, and improving exterior security lighting.
-For seniors living on fixed incomes, even small repairs can be financially overwhelming, yet these improvements make the difference between remaining safely at home or facing displacement.
+In 2024, 34 homes, and in 2025, 22 more homes were repaired.

+Many of the homes were built in the 1920s, and aging structures often require essential safety updates.
+Some repairs were minor; a leaky faucet or toilet, a light switch, holes in floors or walls.
+Larger projects focused on building wheelchair ramps, walk-in showers, grab bars & handrails, and exterior security lighting.
+For seniors on fixed incomes, even small repairs can be financially overwhelming, yet these improvements make the difference between remaining at home or facing displacement.

 For many seniors, their home is their only significant asset.
-Building Hope Together recognizes this and offers Transfer on Death Deed services so homeowners can legally transfer ownership to loved ones after they pass.
+Building Hope Together recognizes this and offers Transfer on Death Deed services, so homeowners can legally transfer ownership to loved ones after they pass.
 The organization also assists with Homestead Tax Exemptions, including Over-65 exemptions, helping reduce the financial burden on aging homeowners.

 One powerful example of this work occurred in 2024 when Building Hope Together assisted a woman in her mid-70s who was undergoing chemotherapy.
 Her home’s foundation was in poor condition, and she had no running water.
 Because of plumbing problems, she had shut off the main water valve and relied on filling buckets whenever she needed water.
 She kept a 13-gallon trash bin inside her bathtub, filling it manually to bathe, flush the toilet, and wash dishes.
 Further inspection revealed that she also did not have a functioning water heater.
 What began as a home assessment turned into a life-changing restoration project.
 The organization installed a new water heater and ran new gas lines so it could operate properly, restoring reliable running water and basic comfort to her home.